Icemonster0/TermCraft/README.md

 A 3D Minecraft clone running in the terminal.

 # Work in progress
 This is a very early version of the project.
-The following features are still missing:
+Many features are still missing.
-- Everything except for render engine lol

 ---